Chelsea Clinton Welcomes Third Child, Jasper Clinton Mezvinsky

 The mother of three made news earlier this month in supporting U.S. women’s soccer star Megan Rapinoe after the soccer player wrote an essay explaining why she has been an outspoken critic of the Trump White House, per a previous report from The Inquisitr.

-Clinton received congratulations from some famous friends when she shared the news Monday, including from singer John Legend who responded, giving his well wishes to the third-time new mother.
+Clinton received congratulations from some famous friends when she shared the news Monday, including singer John Legend who responded and gave well wishes to the third-time new mother.

 Congratulations!!!